phoolish-philomath/phoolish-philomath.github.io/_posts/2019-06-25-time-machines-are-a-code-smell.md

 tags: [testing, tdd, software development, software design, cs]
 ---

 I recently read an article called ["Mocking is a code smell"](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a) that reminded me of a unit test I wrote when I first started writing tests properly.
 The premise of the article is that the need for mocks in your unit tests could be indicative of a problem with your code.
-As unappetizing as the phrase "code smell" is, it did make me think more explcitly about the relationship between testing and design.
+As unappetizing as the phrase "code smell" is, it did make me think more explicitly about the relationship between testing and design.
 Ever since I started following a test-driven development approach, the quality of my code has definitely improved and my understanding of good design has deepened.

 <!--more-->